This feature is available to Corporate account holders and applies to surveys and quizzes.

 Step 2 – Wait for name propagation

-It can take up to four hours for DNS changes to propagate through, so it is best to add the CNAME first and make sure it works before continuing to create and send your survey.
+It can take up to four hours for DNS changes to fully propagate, so it is best to add the CNAME first and make sure it works before continuing to create and send your survey or quiz.
 You can check your new subdomain by trying to load it in a browser.

 You will know the CNAME is live when you see the following Polldaddy error page.